heathhenley/AOC/2015/README.md

 There a lot of conversions so it's not efficient at all, but it works and the Ocaml syntax and the FP approach in general are both starting to come together for me.

+### Day 12: JSAbacusFramework.io
+This was straight forward but good to get more practice with recursion.